-I do not consent to any audio- or video-recording of my lectures for any reason.
+I do not consent to any audio-, photo- or video-recording of my lectures for any reason.
+If you believe you should have an exception to this policy, you must discuss it with me in person.

 General conduct.
 I expect everyone to handle themselves in a professional manner in class, and I will ask that students who cannot do this leave for the day.
 I expect you to be professional and courteous in your email, during lecture/lab and during one-on-one contact with myself and your lab instructor.
 If you blatantly and/or frequently mistreat any person in the lecture hall or lab, you will be asked to leave immediately and disciplinary action will be sought before you are permitted to return.